2010 Fareham Borough Council election: Election result

 The election saw the Conservatives retain control of the council after winning 10 seats compared to 6 for the Liberal Democrats.
 Four new councillors were elected after the previous councillors stood down, while both the Conservative leader of the council Sean Woodward and the Liberal Democrat group leader Roger Price were re-elected.
-Overall turnout was high at 71.62% after the election was held at the same as the 2010 general election.
+Overall turnout was high at 71.62% after the election was held at the same time as the 2010 general election.